Journal of Modern Psychology

 Abstract

-Method: The research design was quasi-experimental with a pretest-posttest control group design, including a two-month follow-up period.
-The statistical population comprised mothers with children diagnosed with separation anxiety who were referred to counseling centers in Isfahan during the 2024-2025 academic year.
-A sample of 30 mothers with children diagnosed with separation anxiety was selected using purposive sampling method and randomly assigned to experimental and control groups.
-The data collection instrument utilized in this study was the Child-Parent Relationship Scale (CPRS) developed by Pianta (1992).
-The ACT therapeutic intervention was administered to the experimental group in eight weekly 60-minute group sessions.
-The collected data were analyzed using Analysis of Covariance (ANCOVA) statistical method and SPSS software version 24.
+Methods: This study employed a descriptive, quasi-experimental pretest–posttest design with a control group and a two-month follow-up period.
+The statistical population consisted of mothers of children with Separation Anxiety Disorder who attended counseling centers in Isfahan during the 2025 year.
+A total of 30 mothers were selected through purposive sampling and were randomly assigned to either the experimental or control group.
+Data were collected using the Child–Parent Relationship Scale (CPRS) developed by Pianta (1992).
+The ACT intervention was administered to the experimental group in the form of eight weekly 60-minute group sessions.
+The collected data were analyzed using repeated-measures analysis of variance (ANOVA) in SPSS version 24.
+Statistical significance was considered at p < .05.

 Keywords